Wyther-Yang/DOD-demo/README.md

 # DOD-demo
-there is simulation with DOD style.
+These is demo that used to compare the difference between DOD and OOD.